jiehuaou/demo-junit5/readme.md

 # AutoConfigureMockMvc vs WebMvcTest

+## @AutoConfigureMockMvc,
-- AutoConfigureMockMvc, the full Spring application context is started but without the server.
+    the full Spring application context is started but without the server. need to work with @SpringBootTest.

+## @WebMvcTest,
-- WebMvcTest, can narrow the tests to only the web layer,
+    can narrow the tests to only the web layer, you need to inject the dependency bean via @MockBean.